| Recherche au DRS » Modèle standard et au‐delà » PICSEL » CMOS Sensors » PLUME

-The project goal is to obtain, in 3 to 4 years, a prototype ladder matching reasonably well the ILC requirements for the vertex detector.
-This ladder should be equipped with CMOS pixel sensors on its both sides (double-layer ladder) with a material budget around 0.3 % of X0.
+The project goal is to obtain prototype ladders matching reasonably well the ILC requirements for the vertex detector.
+These ladders should be equipped with CMOS pixel sensors on both sides (double-layer ladder) with a material budget around 0.3 % of X0.

-Four institutes collaborate to the project : DESY, IPHC, the University of Oxford and the University of Bristol.
+Three institutes collaborate to the project : DESY, IPHC, the University of Bristol.
 The project benefits from the help (components and information) of the Institüt of Kernphysik and Goethe University in Frankfurt which is pursuing similar goal.
 During the first years of the project, the University of Oxford was also a member of the collaboration.

 To reference our work, please use :